Reports of election site hacking rankle Florida officials

 Florida's election website that displays results is not connected to the actual local election systems responsible for tabulating votes.
 Instead, on election night supervisors upload unofficial results to state officials through a completely different network.

 Still if someone was able to manipulate the website it could create confusion and sow doubts about the actual results once they were announced.
-Investigators in May found evidence of a "malicious intrusion" into a Tennessee county's elections website from a computer in Ukraine during a concerted cyberattack, which likely caused the site to crash just as it was reporting vote totals during a primary.
+Investigators in May found evidence of a cyberattack on a Tennessee county's elections website from a computer in Ukraine, which likely caused the site to crash just as it was reporting vote totals during a primary.

 Nico Sell, one of the organizers of the event, told PBS Newshour on Sunday that the replicas used at the conference were accurate representations.